-By donating to this project, you will help us support the Dispensary.
+What It Costs By donating to this project, you will help us support the Dispensary.
 Although Mwaya Community Dispensary is largely funded by the Malawi government, RIPPLE Africa provides some supplies, salaries, and miscellaneous costs to supplement the government provision.
 A donation of £115 ($150) supports the Dispensary for a week.
 On average, around 400-500 people are seen each week.

 Facilities at the Dispensary comprise: